NAS QNAP Turbo Station TS-1263XU RAID Arrays: Understanding Mechanical and Logical Failures

 By implementing strong authentication methods, enforcing password complexity, enabling 2FA, configuring proper access controls, and keeping the device up to date, the risk of data loss can be significantly reduced for NAS QNAP Turbo Station TS-1263XU devices.

-Although NAS Turbo Station TS-1263XU can be accessed over the network, you still need to take the hard disks out of the storage device and connect them to a Windows computer.
-Only in this case will the software be able to scan them properly.
-Here is what you should do:
+Although the NAS Turbo Station TS-1263XU can be accessed over the network, you still need to remove its hard disks and connect them directly to a Windows PC.
+Only then can the recovery software properly scan and analyze the drives.
+Follow these steps:

 Go to view